Cottonglow/cottonglow.github.io/_drafts/exploring-keda.md

 horizontalpodautoscaler.autoscaling/keda-hpa-consumer-service   Deployment/consumer-service   0/3 (avg)   1         10        1          149m
 {% endhighlight %}

 A new consumer-service pod is back up!
-Once the cooldown period has passed, we can see that the pod is removed again since we haven't sent another message to Kafka.
+Once the cooldown period has passed, we can see that the pod is removed again as there were no more events in the topic.

 {% highlight bash linenos %}
 $ kubectl get all -n keda-sample